Ryobi has made various claims about it's line of 18v chargers. Ryobi has even given creative nicknames to some models.

 (no guess at the value, though probably lower than 21v).

-Once the voltage target is reached, the charger will switch to CV mode and the charger current will decrease to zero as the battery pack voltage increases.
+Once the target voltage is reached, the charger will switch to CV mode and the charger current will decrease to zero as the battery pack voltage increases.

 I expect that the P118 and P118B will take significantly less time than the trickle chargers but will operate at the same speed as one another.